msg-systems/holmes-extractor/README.md

 I saw a big dog.
 My cat was afraid of being chased by the dog.
 There was a big dog.
 His name was Fido.
 He was chasing my cat.
 A dog appeared.
 It was chasing a cat.
 It was very big.
-The cat sneaked back into our lounge because a big dog had been chasing her outside.
+The cat sneaked back into our lounge because a big dog had been chasing her.
 Our big dog was excited because he had been chasing a cat.
 ```